-A proper explanation could be that a majority of Vietnamese population were born after the war.
+A proper explanation could be that a majority of the Vietnamese population was born after the war.
 Their parents have stories but most people are too young to remember the war so they do not know much about it or actually know the pain.
 Besides, for them, the past is the past, so they choose to move on and absorb positive aspects of America.

 It is not safe

-Don’t travel Vietnam in rainy season
+Don’t travel Vietnam during the rainy season

-First of all, rainy season does not include constant downpour along with cold, dreary skies.
+First of all, the rainy season does not include constant downpour along with cold, dreary skies.
 It usually showers in the afternoon only.
 You have all the morning with sunny sky and beautiful weather.

 Last but not least, the sights are much more fascinating as everything becomes beautifully lush and green.
-It is a great opportunity for you to witness the best of Mother Nature: blooming flowers, magnificent waterfalls, luscious jungles and verdant green rice terraces.
+It is a great opportunity for you to witness the best of Mother Nature: blooming flowers, magnificent waterfalls, luscious jungles, and verdant green rice terraces.

 Don’t eat street food

 “….Because they’re weird and unsanitary”.
 My point is it won’t hurt if you give it a try.
 Just because something is unfamiliar to you and where you come from, it does not mean you should limit yourself and your choices.
-Another thing is that every traveler back from Vietnam agrees that a trip to this country is not complete without tasting the street food.
+Another thing is that every traveler to Vietnam agrees that a trip to this country is not complete without tasting the street food.

 You’ll offend everyone if you don’t know Vietnamese etiquette

 Yes and no. As a reserved country with complex etiquette, Vietnam’s culture may confuse newcomers.
 If you’re not paying attention, you may inadvertently cause offense, or, worse, spark an international incident.
 However, the good thing is, as I mentioned, Vietnamese people are friendly and kind.
 So they don’t necessarily expect foreigners to get the hang of every intricacy of Vietnamese etiquette.
-The golden formula is to always smile, be polite and observe.
+The golden formula is to always smile, be polite, and observe.